563 Bruce Bannister

 With City consolidating in Division Three Bannister was more effective in the 1978/79 season, netting four times in the opening six league games alongside new strike partner Keith Edwards and ending the season with sixteen goals in all competitions, having played in every League and Cup game.
 He began the 1979/80 season in the first team but failed to scored in the opening month and from September 1979 onwards he was only used sporadically, manager Ken Houghton preferring the youthful strike presence of Rob McDonald and Paul Moss.
 Bannister left the Tigers in the 1980 close season and evacuated to French side Union Sportive Dunkerque.

-Bradford-born Bannister was a youth team player at Leeds United before moving to Bradford City at 16.
+Bruce Ian Bannister was born in Bradford and was a youth team player at Leeds United before moving to Bradford City at 16.
 He made his Bantams debut in September 1965 against Colchester United and ended the 1965/66 season with a run of three starts that saw him score his first senior goal in May 1966 against Doncaster Rovers.
 At the start of the 1966/67 season the teenage Bannister won a regular first team place in the Bantams’ Division Four side and ended the season with eight goals.
-He retained his place for five more seasons, scoring 17 times in the 1967/68 season and bagging a November 1967 hattrick against Wrexham, then assisting the Valley Parade side to promotion out of Division Four in the 1968/69 season.
-The Bantams had a poor start to the 1971/72 season, which ended in relegation back to the fourth tier, and in November 1971 they decided to cash in on Bannister and receive a £23,000 fee for his transfer – Bruce left Bradford City having scored 69 times in 228 senior appearances.
+He retained his place for five more seasons, scoring seventeen times in the 1967/68 season and bagging a November 1967 hattrick against Wrexham – his goals assisted the Valley Parade side to promotion out of Division Four in the 1968/69 season.
+The Bantams had a poor start to the 1971/72 season, which ended in relegation back to the fourth tier, and in November 1971 they decided to cash in on Bannister and received a £23,000 fee for his transfer – Bruce left Bradford City having scored 69 times in 228 senior appearances.

-After a season playing in France for Dunkerque Bannister returned to England and showed interest in taking a role in football administration, having studied management courses in his latter months at Hull City.
+After a season playing in France for Dunkerque Bannister returned to England and showed interest in taking a role in football administration, having studied management courses during the latter stages of his time at Hull City.
 However in the end he put his skills to good use by founding a mail order sportswear business in 1982 that eventually morphed into an early adopter of internet sales, the highly successful sportsshoes.com.
 He owned this family run business, based in his native city of Bradford, for many years alongside his son Brett, handing over the reins for good in the late 2000s.

 Details